 It’s clear that something had to be done to protect the Canadian housing market; it still remains to be seen if the new rules are that something.

-If you’re concerned about how the new mortgage rules may limit your current or future homeownership decisions, get in touch with an unbiased mortgage broker today to explore your options.
+If you’re concerned about how the new mortgage rules because they may limit your current or future homeownership decisions.
+Now’s the chance to get in touch with an unbiased mortgage broker today to explore your options.